matheus-fig/Architecture_Security_MQTT/README.md

 # SUPER-IoT-Cybersecurity_MQTT
-Detection and Mitigation of cyber attacks in MQTT networks
+Detection and Mitigation of cyberattacks in MQTT networks